clojure-goes-fast/clojure-goes-fast.com/content/site/kb/profiling/clj-async-profiler/exploring-flamegraphs.md

 A flamegraph is a visualization of stack traces of profiled software that makes the hot paths of code stand out distinctly so they can be easily identified.

-Let's work through a simple example.
+Let's go through a simple example.
 Imagine we profile a program that has a function `foo`, which does some work of its own and calls another function `bar`, which in turn calls `baz`.
 There is another top-level function, `qux`, that calls into `corge`.
 We take 10 samples of the executed code, which means we